sorellabs/specify-assertions/README.md

 // You need to compile stuff to use the lovely assertion style: alright.compile(function() {

-  alright(typeof 'foo' === String)
+  // Code only has access to things defined in this scope. alright(typeof 'foo' === String) alright(deepEqual(bar, 'foo')) alright(foo.flavours.length === 3)
-  alright(deepEqual(bar, 'foo'))
-  alright(foo.flavours.length === 3)